 We all understand these inventions most likely originated to explain the happenings of the natural world, which human science could not yet explain, particularly terrors like thunder, lightning, floods, droughts, and so on.
 Yahweh himself may have been associated at first with volcanoes and storms.

 We could also add the fear of death.
 Some psychologists suggest religion is useful in fulfilling psychological needs, that the dread of disappearing from existence sustains humanity’s “need for gods.”
 No one wants to die, everyone wants to see their deceased loved ones again, and most would prefer a higher purpose to his or her existence.
 Religions like Christianity give us everything we could ever want — another reason to be skeptical, for when something seems too good to be true… It’s often said that the universality or near-universality of religion is somehow proof that a higher power exists.
 All people “yearn for God” in some fashion.
 But this cannot be proven, and there are other, natural rather than supernatural, explanations for the common creation and persistence of religion.
 Its invention may have aided individual or group survival through increased cooperation and cohesion around shared values, better morale and perseverance (gods will comfort and help you), faster and more confident decision-making (divination, for instance, like the reading of sacrificed animal entrails), and even better health through the placebo effect (believing the gods will heal you may actually help you heal, even if such gods are fictions).
 See Breaking the Spell, Dennett.
 Even if faith didn’t help humans survive, its commonality doesn’t have to be miraculous — after all, one could likely find mythological creatures in all human cultures, too, but that would not make them real.
+Same for astrology or animism, quite common throughout early human existence.
 Likewise, think of other things that arose independently across human societies: sports, storytelling, language, music, art, song, political organization, and so on.
 Religion could simply be another phenomenon on the list.

 Regardless, which seems more likely?
 That millions of fictional gods were produced across the globe but one worshiped in the Middle East during the Bronze Age just happened to be real?
 Or that that one was also make-believe, per humanity’s habit?